AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 1. Prepare [Pybricks](https://code.pybricks.com/) which is necessary for the compilation of the program to the robot's microcontroller.

-#### Final Step
+### 8.3.
+Final Step

-The team strongly encourages you to enhance their program, as true engineering involves not only creating solutions but also sharing ideas with others to drive innovation forward.
-By building upon each other's work, we can collectively advance the project to new levels.
+The team strongly encourages everyone to enhance their program and robot build as true engineering involves not only creating solutions but also sharing ideas with others to drive innovation forward.
+You may refer to the team's [Recommendations](#7-recommendations) for the team's insights on how you can improve their work.
+By building upon each other's work, we can collectively advance the project to new levels, allowing it to evolve and reach its full potential through teamwork.